lundybernard/rpi-cluster/readme.md

 - Issue: deal with host-key-checking one way or another
   - add host keys to known hosts file maybe?
 - Install 3rd party ansible roles `ansible-galaxy install -r requirements.yaml`
+- create an ansible.cfg file, to avoid having to use `-i hosts` when running commands

 ## Configure Devices
+Initial config:

+`ansible-playbook raspberrypi.yaml --ask-pass --verbose -f 10`

+once our ssh key has been copied up, we dont need to --ask-pass again.

+- change the remote_user in raspberrypi.yaml to the value of  raspi_config_replace_user: name:

+`ansible-playbook raspberrypi.yaml --verbose -f 10`